F-said/bank-activity/instructions.md

 # Instructions

-You are a data engineer at a national Portuguese consumer bank, **Banking Objects of Portugal (BoFP)**.
+You are a data engineer at a national Portuguese consumer bank, **Banking Objects of Portugal (BoFp)**.

 Recently, a project has come across your team's desk to engineer a pipeline in Python to clean and re-structure consumer banking data.
 This pipeline will be used by the data analyst and machine learning team to clean and organize [terabytes](https://www.youtube.com/watch?v=-aYat9357mE) of data, which will subsequently be used to predict if someone is likely to purchase a [term deposit](https://www.investopedia.com/terms/t/termdeposit.asp).